Direct, physically motivated derivation of triggering probabilities for spreading processes on generalized random

 \section{Triggering probabilities}

 We define $Q_{\nu\lambda}$ to be the probability that seeding a type $\nu$ node generates a global spreading event along an edge of type $\lambda$.
-Due to the Markovian nature of random networks, this probability must satisfy a (nonlinear) recursion relation:
+Due to the Markovian nature of random networks, this probability must satisfy a nonlinear recursion relation:

-an expression which involves three elements.
-First, we have $\Probof{\nu\lambda\nu'}$ which is the probability that the edge $\lambda$ leads to a node of type $\nu'$.
-The second term is the $B_{\nu\lambda\nu'}$ which as we have just defined is the probability of successful infection.
+an expression which involves the following three elements.
+First, we have $\Probof{\nu | \nu'\lambda'}$ which is the probability of transitioning to a node of type $\nu$.
+The second term $B_{\nu'\lambda'\nu}$ is the probability of successful infection.
 The last term contains the recursive structure.
-At least one of the edges leading away from the type $\nu'$ node must generate a global spreading event (note that the incident edge of type $\bar{\lambda}$ is excluded in the product).
-The probability this happens is the complement of the probability that none succeed, $ \prod_{ \lambda' \in \Lambda_{\nu'}\setminus\bar{\lambda} } \left( 1 - Q_{\nu'\lambda'} \right). $ \Req{eq:edgetrig-general} will rarely be analytically tractable (but see~\cite{payne2011a} for an exactly solved simple model), and will usually be solved numerically by straightforward iteration.
+At least one of the edges leading away from the type $\nu$ node must generate a global spreading event (note that we avoid double counting the incident edge of type $\bar{\lambda'}$ with the indicator in the exponent).
+The probability this happens is the complement of the probability that none succeed, $ \prod_{ \lambda \in \Lambda_{\nu} } \left( 1 - Q_{\nu \lambda } \right)^{ \keff(\nu,\lambda) - \delta_{\lambda,\bar{\lambda'}} }. $ \Req{eq:gcgrn.edgetrig-general} will rarely be analytically tractable (but see~\cite{payne2011a} for an exactly solved simple model), and will usually be solved numerically by iteration.

 The probability that an infected type $\nu$ node seeds a global spreading event follows as

 where again success is defined in terms of not failing.
 Finally, the probability that the sole infection of a randomly chosen node leads to a global spreading event is